Vivica A. Fox Confesses That 50 Cent Is Her ‘True Love’ To Wendy Williams

 A photo posted by Vivica A Fox (@msvfox) on

 It will be interesting to see if Vivica’s truce holds and if both she and 50 Cent can hold back from tearing each other apart on Instagram in the future.
 Despite having been broken up for 13 years, the petty insults were still flying late last year.
-Maybe they can make it a New Year’s resolution to go ahead and stop dragging each other and start getting along.

 That might be hard, though, because Vivica has divulged a lot about 50 Cent, including some of the kinky things he likes to do in the bedroom and she even told everyone that her rapper ex-boyfriend is gay.
-Of course, there are no grounds at all to believe that 50 Cent is gay and it’s all just part of the nasty feud that the two just can’t seem to quit.
+Of course, there are no grounds at all to believe that 50 Cent is gay, and it’s all just part of the nasty feud that the two just can’t seem to quit.

 TGIF!
 Feeling focused n blessed in Virginia n ready for the weekend!
 It's been a tough week for our country n I'm glad to see so many standing up for the TRUTH! #MadamePresident WON the popular vote!
 Hair n Makeup by @daryonhaylock Enjoy your weekend n stay bad to da bone MUAH! #NotMyPresident #LifeIsGood #GodisGood #Blessed #Respect #GurlPower #KeepItFoxy #VivicaFoxHair #TeamVivica #TeamFox #MyGrindDontStop #LegitimateCareer #LoveWins #ClassicBadChick????????????